MRezaAslani/TESA-MATLAB/README.md

-# DSCA-MATLAB
+# CCA-MATLAB

-**Direct Sinusoidal Component Analysis (DSCA)** is a novel spectral decomposition framework for signal and image processing.
-This repository contains MATLAB implementations of DSCA and demonstrates its capabilities across several applications, including frequency subband decomposition, bandpass filtering, time-frequency region extraction, and component separation.
+**Correlation Coefficients Adjustment (CCA)** is a novel spectral decomposition framework for signal and image processing.
+This repository contains MATLAB implementations of CCA and demonstrates its capabilities across several applications, including frequency subband decomposition, bandpass filtering, time-frequency region extraction, and component separation.

 ---